LSSTDESC/snmachine/README.md

 ## Usage Policy

 This code is made available within the LSST DESC Collaboration.
 It was developed for and within DESC, making it a DESC Product in the context of the [DESC Publication Policy](http://lsstdesc.org/sites/default/files/LSST_DESC_Publication_Policy.pdf).
 We are aware that the codebase might be useful within other collaborations and welcome requests for access to the code for non-DESC use.
-If you wish to use the code outside DESC please submit your request here <link to google form>.
+If you wish to use the code outside DESC please submit your request [here](https://docs.google.com/forms/d/e/1FAIpQLSfHKNf-GeIGeRWODtwpVz_byXsUDBYISjlQk5lv1W9M0hgB3g/viewform?usp=sf_link).

 ## Contributors